 When Do Shelters Open?

 Martin County will open a shelter anytime there is a need, such as a hurricane, flood, severe cold front, wildfire, or any other natural or man-made disaster.
-The shelter that is selected is based on the magnitude of the disaster and the number of residents who require assistance.
-Not all shelters will be opened at the same time, please monitor radio and television broadcasts.
+The shelter locations selected will be based on the magnitude of the disaster and the number of residents who require assistance.
+Not all shelters will be opened at the same time, so please monitor local radio and television broadcasts for up-to-date information.

 How a Shelter Works: